Skip to content

 How a balance transfer works

-Step 1: You apply for a balance transfer credit card that offers a 0% introductory APR period.
+Step 1: Apply for a balance transfer credit card that offers a 0% introductory APR period.

-Step 2: Once approved, you request a balance transfer from your old card to the new card.
-You provide the old card’s account number and the amount you want to transfer.
-The new card issuer pays off your old card directly.
+Step 2: Once approved, request a balance transfer from your old card.
+Provide the old account number and the amount.
+The new issuer pays off your old card directly.

 Step 3: Your debt now sits on the new card at 0% APR for the introductory period (typically 15 to 21 months).

-Step 4: You make monthly payments toward the balance.
+Step 4: Make monthly payments.
 Since there is no interest accruing, 100% of your payment reduces the principal.

 Step 5: Pay off the entire balance before the introductory period ends.
-After the 0% period, the regular APR kicks in (usually 18 to 28%), and you are back where you started on any remaining balance.
+After the 0% period, the regular APR kicks in (usually 18 to 28%) on any remaining balance.

 Our top picks